Lumons/interface/readme.md

 **5. Local Storage:**

-Metadata about each transcription, including the file name and the transcription text, is stored in a CSV file (audio_transcriptions.csv).
+Metadata about each transcription, including the file name and the transcription text, is stored in a CSV file (`audio_transcriptions.csv`).
 This step facilitates easy access to transcription records in a tabular format.

 **6. Database Integration:**

-The script inserts each transcription, along with its embedding and relevant metadata, into a Supabase database table called 'log-entries'.
+The script inserts each transcription, along with its embedding and relevant metadata, into a Supabase database table called `'log-entries'`.
 This enables efficient storage and retrieval of the audio data for various applications, such as content analysis and data mining.

 **7. Index Maintenance:**